A new generation of effective core potentials: Selected lanthanides and heavy elements II: Results

 \subsubsection{Ce}

-Cerium (Ce) lies at the beginning of $4f$ series and has 2 partially filled orbitals, $4f^1$ and $5d^1$.
+Cerium (Ce) lies second in the $4f$ series and has 2 partially filled orbitals, $4f^1$ and $5d^1$.
 This particular configuration posed several challenges in getting the ECP to perform within chemical accuracy in the molecular binding curves and the atomic spectrum simultaneously.
-During the optimization, we observed the ECPs that were performing extremely well for higher than 3+ ionized states were actually less optimal in molecules.
+During optimization, we observed that ECPs that performed extremely well for higher than 3+ ionized states were actually less optimal in molecules.
 Hence, for better transferability, we included ionized states up to 3+ as well as electron affinity and several excited states.
-With these considerations we were able to construct a ccECP that outperforms the other legacy ECPs in the atomic spectrum (Figs. \ref{fig:MAD_in_elements}-\ref{fig:WMAD_in_elements}).
-In the case of molecular binding (Fig. \ref{fig:Ce46_mols}), particularly for CeO, the ccECP is the only one that lies within chemical accuracy at equilibrium and extended bond lengths, showing better agreement than the UC method and lying well within the required chemical accuracy for both the molecules being tested.
-This ensures that the ccECP has better transferability and applicability in bonding and solid state environments without compromising on its performance for low lying states in the atomic system.
+With these considerations, we were able to construct a ccECP that outperforms the other legacy ECPs in the atomic spectrum (Figs. \ref{fig:MAD_in_elements}-\ref{fig:WMAD_in_elements}).
+In the case of molecular binding (Fig. \ref{fig:Ce46_mols}), particularly for CeO, the ccECP is the only one that lies within chemical accuracy at equilibrium and extended bond lengths, showing better agreement than the UC method and resides well within the required chemical accuracy for both molecules tested.
+This ensures that the ccECP has better transferability and applicability in bonding and solid-state environments without compromising on its performance for low-lying states in the atomic system.